awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 * [BartyCrouch ★298](https://github.com/Flinesoft/BartyCrouch) - Incrementally update/translate your Strings files from Code and Storyboards/XIBs.
 * [IBLocalizable ★398](https://github.com/PiXeL16/IBLocalizable) - Localize your views directly in Interface Builder with IBLocalizable.
+* [L10n-swift ★25](https://github.com/Decybel07/L10n-swift) - Localization of an application with ability to change language "on the fly" and support for plural forms in any language.
 * [LocalizationKit ★913](https://github.com/willpowell8/LocalizationKit_iOS) - Realtime dynamic localization of your app with remote management so you can manage maintain and deploy translations without resubmitting app.
 * [Localize-Swift ★1545](https://github.com/marmelroy/Localize-Swift) - Localize apps using e.g. regular expressions in Localizable.strings.
 * [NoOptionalInterpolation ★41](https://github.com/T-Pham/NoOptionalInterpolation) - Get rid of "Optional(...)" and "nil" in string interpolation.
 Easy pluralization.